astorDev/seege/postgres-vs-mongo/article.md

 | Mongo    | 1.563 s |    NA |
 | Postgres | 1.916 s |    NA |

 The results are not that different, hence not really interesting.
-Now let's get back to our final competition with slightly more complicated query and then summarize the results.
+Now let's get back to our final competition with a slightly more complicated query and then summarize the results.

 ```csharp
 [SimpleJob(RunStrategy.Monitoring, iterationCount: 100, id: "SumByCategory")]